trilkk/irssi-colored-nicks/README.md

 `colored_nicks_colors` is a whitespace-separated list of irssi color codes that will be used as the array of colors to use.

 `colored_nicks_hash_function` is the hash function used to calculate the hash for over the nicknames.
 There are two hash functions available: `djb2` and `sdbm`.
-Any setting value other than the default `djb2` selects `sdbm` hash.
+Any setting value other than the default `djb2` selects `sdbm` hash.<br>
+Non-legitimate IRC nickname characters are not included in the hashing function and will not be colored.
+These remaining characters are still included in displayed nickname, are potentially truncated, and are displayed in dark gray.
+You can make use of this feature and have the related project [irssi-attribution](https://github.com/trilkk/irssi-attribution) append a non-ascii character as the attribution indicator to display bridged users in a non-intrusive manner.

 `colored_nicks_truncation_long` and `colored_nicks_truncation_short` are truncation settings in character lengths to which the nicknames are truncated or indented.
 Values equal to or smaller than `0` disable truncation.
 Long truncation length is intended for regular messages.
 Short truncation is intended for messages containing a hilight that potentially takes more space - this is the case for the example `colored_nicks.theme`.
 If the hilight does not affect line length, both truncations should have the same value.